Making a Paws-itive Impact at WAH

 Pet therapy visits are scheduled with a handler and his/her dog.
 They visit inpatients who have been screened by their nurse/physician and have consented to a visit.
 The dog and handler also visit patients and visitors in the waiting rooms.
 Hospital employees also enjoy pet therapy visits.

 The handler always asks if someone would like to pet the dog.
 The reaction to pet therapy has been very positive.
-Gary Olson brings his Black Lab, Raven, for pet therapy.
-He had a patient say, “you have made my day by bringing your dog here today.”
+Jill Liepold brings her Yellow Lab, Barley, for pet therapy.
+She had an employee say, “every time I see Barley at the hospital, it always brightens my day.”

 According to PAWS for People, a non-profit that provides pet therapy, Animal Assisted Therapy has many physical and mental health benefits, including lowered blood pressure, improved cardiovascular health, release or endorphins that provide a calming effect, decreased physical pain, lifted spirits, reduced boredom, and decreased feelings of isolation.